cypriss/mutations/README.md

     end
     ```

-See a full list of options here: TODO
+See a full list of options [here](https://github.com/cypriss/mutations/wiki/Filtering-Input).

 ## How do I write an execute method?